lkorczewski/wiki-parser-regexp-dev/README.md

 wiki-parser-regexp-dev
 ======================

 This project is a small wiki markup parser written in PHP and using regular expressions for parsing.
-Since purelyregexp parsing is quite a tricky task, the chief goal was restricted to correct rendering of a well-formatted markup.
+Since purely regexp parsing is quite a tricky task, the chief goal was restricted to correct rendering of a well-formatted markup.

 WARNING!
-This is the development version, which means it is unfinished, it contains outright errors and is generally unsuitable for serious usage.
+This is the development version, which means it is unfinished, it contains outright errors and it is generally unsuitable for serious usage.

 ## Class synopsis